 Avista also monitors a crucial customer satisfaction metric known as the Voice of the Customer (VOC).
 The VOC is a survey administered by a third-party vendor to gauge customer satisfaction levels following their interactions with us.
-Customers are asked to rate various customer service attributes, including hold wait times, courteousness and knowledge, and service resolution.
+Customers are asked to rate various customer service attributes, including hold wait times, courteousness and

+2023 Service Quality Measures (SQM) for Washington Customer Service Measures Benchmark Performance Achieved Percent of customers satisfied with our Contact Center services, based on survey results At least 90% 97% YES Percent of customers satisfied with field services, based on survey results At least 90% 97% YES Number of complaints to the WUTC per 1,000 customers Less than 0.40 0.04 YES Percent of calls answered live within 60 seconds by our Contact Center At least 80% 86% YES Average time from customer call to arrival of field technicians in response to electric system emergencies No more than 80 minutes 47 minutes YES Average time from customer call to arrival of field technicians in response to natural gas system emergencies No more than 55 minutes 50 minutes YES knowledge, and service resolution.
 We carefully assess these ratings to identify areas for improvement and customer comments, as they often provide valuable insights for enhancing our products and services.
-We take immense pride in achieving remarkable results, as our VOC satisfaction ratings have consistently surpassed 90% for the past 23 years.
+We take immense pride in achieving remarkable results, as our VOC satisfaction ratings have consistently surpassed 90% for the past 24 years.

-2022 Service Quality Measures (SQM) for Washington Customer Service Measures Benchmark Performance Achieved Percent of customers satisfied with our Contact Centerservices, based on survey results At least 90% 97% YES Percent of customers satisfied with field services, basedon survey results At least 90% 97% YES Number of complaints to the WUTC per 1,000 customers Less than 0.40 0.05 YES Percent of calls answered live within 60 seconds by our Contact Center At least 80% 81% YES Average time from customer call to arrival of field technicians in response to electric system emergencies No more than 80 minutes 52 minutes YES Average time from customer call to arrival of field technicians in response to natural gas system No more than 55 48 minutes YES